Oleg Kurguskin: Career

 Kurguskin won the silver medal at the Soviet Union championship in 1989 and 1991.
 He was also the four-times Russian champion in 1994, 1999, 2003 and 2004.

 Kurguskin was a stand out rider when he was part of the first ever Russian team (still under the Soviet Union flag) to tour Australia in 1990/91.
 While the team (which included Kurguskin, Rene Aas, Mikhail Starostin, Rinat Mardanshin, Rif Saitgareev, Vladimir Trofimov, Viktor Gajdym, Andrejs Koroļevs, and Grigori Kharchenko) did not compete in a test against the Australians, they did win most of their matches around the country and won new fans with their professionalism and the way they adapted to the Australian culture.

 In 1996, Mardanshin won a silver medal at the Speedway World Team Cup held on 15 September at the Rhein-Main Arena in Diedenbergen.

-With Russian club Mega-Łada Togliatti he won European Club Champions' Cup in 2003.
+With Russian club Mega-Łada Togliatti, Kurguskin won European Club Champions' Cup in 2003.

-In 2012, he was the team manager of the Russian squad for the 2012 Speedway World Cup.
+In 2012, Kurguskin was the team manager of the Russian squad for the 2012 Speedway World Cup.